stnuessl/climp/README.md

 This command is also a lot faster than __discover__, however, there won't be any file checks from the climpd until it actually tries to play the returned files.
+In both cases you can consider piping the output to the __sort__ command to order the files appropriatly.

 ### Setting player options